MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/text-box.md

 ### Use a text box for data input in a form

-It’s common to use a text box to accept data input on a form, and use the [Text](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.textbox.text) property to get the complete text string from the text box.
+It's common to use a text box to accept data input on a form, and use the [Text](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.textbox.text) property to get the complete text string from the text box.
 You typically use an event like a submit button click to access the Text property, but you can handle the [TextChanged](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.textbox.textchanged) or [TextChanging](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.textbox.textchanging) event if you need to do something when the text changes.

 This example shows how to get and set the current content of a text box.